 - The broker or investment adviser’s representation or omission was the direct and proximate cause of the investor’s losses.

 Securities fraud can be a very complicated and nuanced area of law.
 For instance, not every false statement is fraudulent.
 The false representation must be one of material fact that would substantially affect an investor’s decision to purchase or sell a security or investment product.
 Moreover, the firm or broker may have knowledge that the allegedly fraudulent representation or omission was false.
 Mere mistake by a broker is insufficient.
 Courts have recognized that, in certain circumstances, it may be impossible for an investor to state in detail the circumstances constituting the fraud where those circumstances are peculiarly within the knowledge of the investment firm or broker.
 This is especially true when a fraud is predicated upon omissions of material fact.
 Similarly, reliance upon the misrepresentation or omission needs to be reasonable.
 Facts to consider when analyzing this element of fraud are the investor’s age, sophistication and investment experience.
-Because of the nuances associated with pleading a strong securities or investment fraud claim, it is imperative for a fraud victim to retain experienced securities and investment attorneys, like Lax & Neville LLP attorneys who know both the industry and the ever-evolving case law.
+Because of the nuances associated with pleading a strong securities or investment fraud claim, it is imperative for a fraud victim to retain experienced securities and investment attorneys, like Lax & Neville LLP team who know both the industry and the ever-evolving case law.

 Some common examples of fraud include the following: